My Erasmus Adventure in Paris: Six Months That Changed Everything

 June 1st: French Riviera Road Trip

 Marseille, Nice, Cannes, and Monaco in one epic day trip - because when you're doing Erasmus, you squeeze every possible adventure into your remaining time.
 The French Riviera showed me yet another face of France, glamorous and sun-soaked.
-[Describe the whirlwind tour, highlights from each city, and the contrast with Paris life.]
+Marseille felt gritty and alive, Nice was all pastel facades and pebbled beaches, Cannes wore its red-carpet reputation a little too proudly, and Monaco looked like a postcard someone had over-saturated on purpose.
+After months of grey Paris skies, spending a single day bouncing between all four felt almost illegal.

 June 5th: Tennis at Roland Garros